moodlehq/moodle-local_moodlemobileapp/README.md

 *This repository is auto-generated*

-Moodle App plugin including the app language strings and Behat tests.
-This plugin is used for translating the app strings in AMOS and running Behat tests specific to the mobile app.
+Moodle App plugin including the app language strings.
+This plugin is used for translating the app strings in AMOS.

-Notice: Tests are being moved to the App and will be removed from this repository when next version is released.
+Notice: Tests have been moved to the App.

 More information here: https://moodle.org/mod/forum/discuss.php?d=252704